7 Easy-to-Follow Exercises that Help Seniors Sleep Like a Baby

 Having a short stretching routine at night helps you to sleep faster and better.
 The routine should be just easy enough that you feel sleepy.
 Hence make sure you do not try any moves that push your limits.

 Dancing improves coordination, balance, and muscle memory.
-Hence it is the perfect activity for the evenings since it can help you sleep better at night.
+Hence it is the perfect evening activity since it can help you sleep better at night.

 A Healthy Diet